DevExpress-Examples/xaf-how-to-implement-dependent-views-in-a-dashboardview-filter-based-on-selection/Readme.md

 4. In the `ControlCreated` event handler retrieve the `SourceView` via the [DashboardViewItem.InnerView](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.Editors.DashboardViewItem.InnerView?p=netframework) property and subscribe to its [SelectionChanged](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.View.SelectionChanged?p=netframework) event.
 5. In the `SelectionChanged` event handler, retrieve the View to be filtered (hereinafter referred to as `TargetView`) in the same manner as in the previous step.
 6. To get an object to filter on, use the [ListView.CurrentObject](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ListView.CurrentObject?p=netframework) property.
 7. Now you can add `CriteriaOperator` to the [TargetView.CollectionSource.Criteria](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.CollectionSourceBase.Criteria?p=netframework) dictionary to filter the `TargetView`.
-In this example, we created a `InOperator` to filter the **Position** column via objects from `SourceView`.
+In this example, we created a `InOperator` to filter the **AssignedTo** column via objects from `SourceView`.

 ## Files to Review